elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/5-flexible_electric_gripper.md

      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用1.png)
   2. Modify the baud rate to 115200
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用2.png)
-  3. Find `Jaws` in the list on the left and select the `Set Jaw Value` module.
+  3. Find `gripper` in the list on the left and select the `Set gripper Value` module.
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用3.png)
   4. The drag module is attached under the `initialise mycobot' module, modifying the degree of spread and speed as required, which is set to `70' here.
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用4.png)
   5. In `Time', select `Sleep' module
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用5.png)
-  6. Set the time to `2 seconds' to allow time for the jaws to move.
+  6. Set the time to `2 seconds' to allow time for the gripper to move.
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用6.png)
-  7. Repeat the selection of the `Set Jaw Value' and `Sleep' modules to change the `Set Jaw Value' opening level to `0'.
+  7. Repeat the selection of the `Set gripper Value' and `Sleep' modules to change the `Set gripper Value' opening level to `0'.
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用7.png)
      ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用8.png)
-  8. Find `Jaws' in the list on the left and select the `Set Jaw Value' module.
+  8. Find `gripper' in the list on the left and select the `Set gripper Value' module.
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用9.png)
   9. Modify status to `open' and speed to `70'.
      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/myblockly使用10.png)
-  10. Click on the green running icon in the upper right corner to see the `open-close-open' movement of the jaws.
+  10. Click on the green running icon in the upper right corner to see the `open-close-open' movement of the gripper.